SoftwareAG/webmethods-io-integration-guidelines/development-guidelines/7-API-led-integration.md

 * There is no explicit typing on the REST API Service contract
 * There is no way to validate the inputs
 * There could be a wait for a workflow engine to execute the REST API request
+* The webhook URL is still available to call without going via the REST API
+* The webhook URL will have an additional (and likely different) security mechanism than the REST API.

  Therefore, if you want to expose APIs from webMethods.io Integration, the __recommended__ mechanism is to create a FlowService and expose this as a [REST API](https://docs.webmethods.io/integration/apis/rest_api_builder/#gsc.tab=0).
 This recommendation is based on the following: